ansible-collections/community.aws/docs/community.aws.autoscaling_group_module.rst

 Synopsis
 --------
 - Can create or delete AWS AutoScaling Groups.
-- Can be used with the :ref:`community.aws.ec2_lc <community.aws.ec2_lc_module>` module to manage Launch Configurations.
+- Can be used with the :ref:`community.aws.autoscaling_launch_config <community.aws.autoscaling_launch_config_module>` module to manage Launch Configurations.
+- Prior to release 5.0.0 this module was called ``community.aws.ec2_asg``.
+The usage did not change.